Reducing Household Waste

 - Sell unwanted items, hold a garage sale or list them on an online auction site.

 The age-old adage "one man's trash is another man's treasure" remains true today, with a number of websites to help you exchange goods.
-Check out Dunedin Waste Exchange and Freecycle.
+Search the web for terms like waste exchange orfreecycle.

 Giving waste materials a new life rather than sending them to the landfill reduces demand for virgin materials and is more energy efficient, meaning it's great for the environment.
 Did you know: